 This statement, made pursuant to section 54(1) of the Modern Slavery Act 2015, demonstrates our commitment to tackle modern slavery and sets out the approach taken by STRAT7 Ltd. (STRAT7) to understand whether slavery, servitude, forced labour and/or human trafficking (together “Modern Slavery”) exist in our supply chain.

-This statement demonstrates the actions we have taken to eliminate Modern Slavery since our last statement in July 2023 and those that we intend to undertake during the financial year ending 30 June 2025.
+This statement demonstrates the actions we have taken to eliminate Modern Slavery since our last statement in July 2024 and those that we intend to undertake during the financial year ending 30 June 2026 .
 It is applicable to STRAT7 and all associated STRAT7 companies and subsidiaries, worldwide.

 STRAT7 is a global strategic insight and customer analytics group.
 We help global brands understand, predict and act on customers’ needs at pace and at scale.
-We blend cultural, category, and consumer understanding to create impactful customer centric solutions that are always in-tune with changing consumer needs, to help our clients to put their customers at the heart of all decisions.
+We blend cultural, category, and consumer understanding to create impactful customer-centric solutions that are always in-tune with changing consumer needs, to help our clients to put their customers at the heart of all decisions.

 STRAT7 is headquartered in the UK, with over 400 employees worldwide and offices in 4 continents.
 Our supply chain consists of global suppliers of AI technologies, data, research services and consultancy, office supplies and computer software and equipment.

 Although the research industry may be considered low-risk, we do operate globally and, as such, recognise that it is not without risk.
 Therefore, STRAT7 is mindful of this and seek to address potential modern slavery risk within our sphere of operations, where possible.
-80% of our offices are located in top tier countries, according to Walk Free’s Global Slavery Index, in terms of best governmental response to Modern Slavery.¹ Whilst the majority of our offices are located in countries with a low Modern Slavery prevalence score of under 5, we do maintain 2 offices in Bulgaria, which has a prevalence score of 8.50.²
+80% of our offices are located in top tier countries, according to Walk Free’s Global Slavery Index, in terms of best governmental response to Modern Slavery.1 Whilst the majority of our offices are located in countries with a low Modern Slavery prevalence score of under 5, we do maintain 2 offices in Bulgaria, which has a prevalence score of 8.50.2 However, all staff in our Bulgarian offices are directly employed by STRAT7.

 Where necessary, we work with a network of independent contractors and other 3rd agencies, typically where specialist technical or linguistic skills are required to deliver certain contractual obligations.
 Whilst this constitutes a relatively small percentage of our extended workforce, we are nevertheless committed to ensuring that there is no modern slavery in our such elements of our supply chain or any other part of our operations.